dudung/bug/content/posts/bytes-and-grains.md

 - view deployment result.

+## update
+`16-jul-2024` In order to get catchy acronym 'bug', it would be renamed from 'Bytes and Grains' to 'Bytes und Grains', which aligns well with interests in programming and technology, is memorable and intriguing, and also subtly reflects multilingual background [^gpt4o_2024a].
+The execution might not be immediately, but soon hopefully.

 ## further readings
 - Christopher Hart, “How to Create a Simple, Free Blog with Hugo and GitHub Pages”, 28 May 2022, url https://chrisjhart.com/Creating-A-Simple-Free-Blog-Hugo/ [20240706].
 - Sarah Helmbrecht, “How to Build a Hugo Blog on GitHub Pages”, 1 Nov 2023, url https://sarahhelmbrecht.com/blog/websitetutorial/ [20240706].